compmec/shapepy/docs/source/rst/integral.rst

 .. code-block:: python

-   from compmec.shape import Primitive, IntegrateShape
+   from shapepy import Primitive, IntegrateShape

    # Creates a square of side 2 and centered at origin (0, 0)
    square = Primitive.square(side = 2)